-Born in Venezuela, from Ecuadorian parents, I grew up in New York City.
+Born in Venezuela, from Ecuadorian parents, and raised in New York City, I have forged a hemispheric connection throughout the Americas that is critical of bounded nation-state formations.
 My commitment to social justice has led me to pursue a doctorate in Ethnic Studies at the University of California, San Diego.
 I received a Master’s in Hispanic Languages and Literature from Stony Brook University and a Master’s in Women’s Gender and Sexuality Studies from The Ohio State University.
 My academia.edu website is here.

 Currently, I am an Assistant Professor at the University of Maryland, Baltimore County in the Department of Gender, Women’s & Sexuality Studies.
-I teach Introduction to GWSS and will be teaching Transnational Feminist Film and Feminist Methodologies in Spring 2020.
+I teach Introduction to GWST, Feminist Methodologies, Transnational Feminist Film, and Gender, Human Rights + Political Violence in Latin America.

-A chapter of this manuscript, “From La Virgen del Panecillo to La Virgen del Legrado: (Trans)national Feminist Struggles for Reproductive Rights in the Andes,” has been accepted with revisions for publication by Frontiers: A Journal of Women’s Studies.
+A chapter of this manuscript, “From La Virgen del Panecillo to La Virgen del Legrado: (Trans)national Feminist Struggles for Reproductive Rights in the Andes” was published in Frontiers: A Journal of Women’s Studies 41.2 (Fall 2020).